rilldata/rill/docs/docs/install.md

 Rill is temporarily unavailable on Windows.
 We're working on bringing Rill back to Windows soon.
 :::

-If you see a warning "SmartScreen protected an unrecognized app from starting," you can fix by following the [instructions here](https://www.windowscentral.com/how-fix-app-has-been-blocked-your-protection-windows-10#open).
-In summary:
-- Navigate to the file or program that's being blocked by SmartScreen.
-- Right-click the file.
-- Click Properties.
-- Click the checkbox next to Unblock so that a checkmark appears.
-- Click Apply.

   </TabItem>
   <TabItem label="Linux" value="linux">